navyakallam/Jenkins-pipeline-for-CI-CD-/README.md

-i# Jenkins CI/CD Pipeline Task
+# Jenkins CI/CD Pipeline Task
 This repository contains a simple Node.js app with a Jenkins pipeline for CI/CD.

 ## Setup